 Another difference between RAW and JPEG is file size and compression.
-RAW follows a lossless compression (or high-quality lossy) as compared to JPEG’s lossy technique.
-Also, RAW files are evidently larger in size than JPEG (sometimes even 5 times larger).
+RAW follows a lossless compression (or high-quality lossy) as compared to JPEG's lossy technique.
+Also, RAW files are larger than JPEG (sometimes even 5 times larger).

 TIFF stands for Tagged Image File Format and follows either TIFF or TIF extension.
-It is a raster graphics format which is mostly used in the publishing domain.
+It is a raster graphics format that is mostly used in the publishing domain.

-It also supports image publishing, printing, and even optical character recognition.
-The format was originally developed by Adobe in the 1980s.
+It also supports image publishing, printing, and even optical charter recognition.
+Adobe originally developed the format in the 1980s.
 TIFF either follows an uncompressed or a CCIT (Huffman coding) technique.

 The major difference between TIFF and JPEG is their applications.
-While JPEG is used for file storing, transfer, and World Wide Web, TIFF has a major role in publishing.
+While JPEG is used for file storing, transfer, and World Wide Web, TIFF has a major publishing role.

 Photoshop is one of the most popular image editing tools developed by Adobe.
 It is widely used to edit raster graphics formats.
 The tool was released way back in 1990 and is currently known as one of the most powerful image editors.

 It is compatible with almost every major image format and provides tons of options.
-For instance, users can alter the properties of an image, perform overlays, insert text, and make tons of edits.
+For instance, users can alter an image's properties, perform overlays, insert text, and make tons of edits.

 While Photoshop supports a wide range of formats, the two most popular file extensions used are PSD and CR2.

 PSD and PSB are the two native Adobe Photoshop formats.
-One of the best things about the Photoshop extension is that it retains the editing done by the user.
-That is, all the texts, overlays, meta data, and image editing that you have done can be recovered.
+One of the best things about the Photoshop extension is that it retains the user's editing.
+That is, all the texts, overlays, metadata, and image editing that you have done can be recovered.
 Just open the PSD file in Photoshop to view all the saved layers and masks.

 CR2 stands for Canon Raw Version 2.
 It is used to store RAW files that are shot by Canon cameras.
 Since it is a raw format, it will retain all the original and unprocessed information of an image.
-The format is mostly used by editing tools like Photoshop.
+Editing tools mostly use a format like Photoshop.

-In case if you have lost your photos, then you need to learn a foolproof way to get them back.
-By taking the assistance of Recoverit Photo Recovery, you can easily retrieve all kinds of lost, deleted, or corrupted image files.
-Recoverit Photo Recovery is available for both Windows and Mac.
+If you have lost your photos, you need to learn a foolproof way to get them bk.
+By taking Recoverit Photo Recovery's assistance, you can easily retrieve all kinds of lost, deleted or corrupted image files.
+Recoverit Photo Recovery is available for both Windows and M.

-No matter what type of image files you lost or deleted, this image file recovery software does help you get back them without much hassle.
-Watch the video and get the exact solution.
+No matter what type of image files you lost or deleted, this image file recovery software does help you get bk them without much hassle.
+Watch the video and get the next solution.

-You image files might be lost from hard drive, digital camera, memory card, etc. Relax and follow the below steps to get back the deleted images.
+Your image files might be lost from a hard drive, digital camera, memory card, etc. Relax and follow the below steps to get bk the deleted images.

-Now all storage devices detected by the Windows or Mac computer are listed.
+Now all storage devices detected by the Windows or M computer are listed.
 Select the location where the lost image files were and then click "Start" to begin the recovery process.

 Finally, you can double click the images you want for a preview.
-Select the exact images and hit on the "Recover" button to get them back.
+Select the ext images and hit on the "Recover" button to get them bk.

 By following these simple steps, you can use Recoverit Photo Recovery to retrieve all kinds of image formats.